 Knowledge and technologies are deeply intertwined with the ways we live in the world.
 How we communicate, move, work and care for our health – all this is constantly changing through new scientific and technological options.
-However, new techno-scientific possibilities also challenge existing value structures and ways of living, which leads to societal debates about risks, ethics and social justice.
+However, new techno-scientific possibilities also challenge existing value structures and ways of living, which leads to societal debates about risks, ethics, and social justice.

-For detailed information see the STS-Website.
+For further detailed information see the STS-Website.

-At the same time, science and technology are not untouched by the societal environment they are part of.
+At the same time, science and technology are not untouched by the social environment they are part of.
 Socio-economic expectations and broader imaginaries of techno-scientific futures are part and parcel of contemporary research cultures, and influence how knowledge is produced and innovations are made.

-Understanding these complex relations of science, technology and society is crucial in the world of today.
+Understanding these complex relations of science, technology, and society is crucial in the world of today.
 The master’s program Science-Technology-Society offers a unique opportunity to acquire expertise in this domain.

 In its respective specialisations, the MA in Science-Technology-Society provides a comprehensive and critical approach to analysing